 This is a profound mission statement, FM, compelling and visionary An Apollo program for alternative energy and carbon sequestration can kindle the global imagination, but this is quite beyond the miserly twisted minds of the criminal reserve cartel, our militarist emperor and his minions So until the criminally insane are swept out of leadership, a revolutionary agenda like yours has zero prospect of traction It needs to be aired far and wide so the sweeping can begin.

 Chris Tobe May 6, 2014 at 9:16 am

 I disagree with the underlying premise that Kentucky was “reaching for return”I think this is an industry driven slogan designed primarily to cover up the underlying pay to play corruption First of all our

 Trending Kentucky News:

-Calipari most influential leader in Lexington, area
+Calipari tops list of most influential leaders in Lexington and area